 In the past, states took loans from the federal government when they could not meet their unemployment liabilities.
-Instead of getting a 5.4% credit reduction, some employers, based on the state they were in, saw their credit deduction reduced by as much as, and sometimes more than, 2.1%.
-As of 2020, however, the only credit reduction state isn’t a state, but a territory—the Virgin Islands.
+Instead of getting a 5.4% credit reduction, some employers, based on the state they were in, saw their credit deduction reduced by as much as (and sometimes more than) 2.1%.
+As of 2021 though, the only credit reduction state isn’t really a state but a territory—the Virgin Islands.
 Its credit reduction is 3.3%, and if it does not repay its loan until Nov.
 10, 2021, it will remain as a credit reduction state.

 Avoiding Payroll Taxes

 Business owners who don’t want to deal with payroll taxes can opt to work with independent contractors.
 Freelancers and gig workers are independent self-employed contractors who work for you based on a project or deliverable.
-They’re not employees and, as such, they pay their own taxes.
-Be sure you document your work agreement in a contract to make sure you’re both on the same page regarding work expectations.
+They’re not employees, and as such, they pay their own taxes.
+Just be sure you document your work agreement in a contract to make sure you’re both on the same page regarding work expectations.

-Paying your payroll taxes correctly and on time is an important part of being successful as an employer, but it can become challenging as you grow.
-Tax rates change from year to year, especially state payroll tax rates, and you must keep track of them to calculate your business and your employees’ tax obligations accurately.
+Paying your payroll taxes correctly and on time is an important part to becoming a successful employer, but it can become challenging as you grow.
+Tax rates change from year to year, especially state payroll tax rates, and you must keep track of them to accurately calculate your business and your employees’ tax obligations.